 Between the crash on the aircraft carrier and Jack's harrowing arrival aboard the Dallas, there is the scene of Ramius talking about fishing when he was a boy.

 Also during the first "Crazy Ivan" scene, the tense shots of the Dallas waiting to see if Red October hears them are intercut with a quiet conversation between Ramius and Borodin about their defection.

 Adaptation Explanation Extrication: When Ryan is trying to convince his superiors that Ramius is defecting to the United States, he mentions that, "today is the first anniversary of his wife's death," leaving it unexplained why this is significant.
-In the book his wife died due to a botched operation by a doctor who escaped punishment due to his Party connections, leading Ramius to decide that "the State must be made to pay".
+Putin also makes an offhand reference during his conversation with Ramius, with no further hint as to relevance.
+It's only in the book that we find out that Ramius's wife died during an operation by a drunken surgeon, who escaped punishment because his father was a high Party official.
+This led Ramius (in the book) to decide that "the State must be made to pay".

 Kamarov: Stop pissing, Yuri.
 Give me a stopwatch and a map, and I'll fly the Alps in a plane with no windows.

 Badass Bookworm: Jack Ryan: CIA academic and retired Marine, with a doctorate in history.
 He also speaks Russian.